 };

-const MIN_SIGNALS_REQUIRED = 3; // Must have 3+ signals active
+const MIN_SIGNALS_REQUIRED = 3; // Three independent signals or no alert

 function computeCompositeScore(